jinwoohwang/jinwoohwang.github.io/_posts/2025-03-02-protostar-stack.md

                                             └── Second ret pops this value & jumps to our shellcode
 ```

-This is my script, and the link to the shellcode that I use => [shellcode](https://shell-storm.org/shellcode/files/shellcode-575.html).
+This is my script, and the link to the shellcode that I use => <a href="https://shell-storm.org/shellcode/files/shellcode-575.html" target="_blank">shellcode</a>

 ``` python
 import struct